BeingTomGreen/Diablo-3-API/public/README.md

 I may very well create my own Docs repo and stick it on github.io to help others out.

 ## TODO
-Support authenticated API Calls - I know this is possible, but am currently unsure how Blizzard gives Auth Keys.
+Support authenticated API Calls - Same syntax as the WOW API, need to manually email support and get an application key.
+Pass BattleTag to the __construct method?

 ## License
 This is free and unencumbered software released into the public domain.
 See UNLICENSE for more details.